 - I extend a Class 1 Medical Certificate obtained abroad under the rules of Part-MED.

-- I extend all Class 1 Medical Certificates which have already expired, unless they expired more than 5 years ago.
+- I extend all Class 1 Medical Certificates which have already expired.

 - At this time, I do not perform exams for the initial issue of Class 1 Medical Certificates.
 I recommend you to undergo the initial examination for Class 1 Medical Certificates at Wiener Privatklinik.
 They have a professional approach, speak English, respect they don’t arbitrarily add any extra examinations, e.g. psychological tests.
 I can also easily renew their Class 1 Medical Certificate.